craigrachow/CISM/governance.md

 * Frameworks provide structure and best practice.
 * Legal and regulatory requirements are mandatory.
 * Contracts extend security obligations to third parties.
 * Governance ensures compliance is monitored and enforced.
 It gives direction and oversight.
+Establishes the overall security vision and risk appetite.
-* Strategy defines the desired state of security. a roadmap can lead you to the desired state.
+* Strategy defines the desired state of security. a roadmap can lead you to the desired state. translates governance into action plans.
 * Management implements direction set by governance, following roadmap set by strategy.
+Management implements and maintains the security controls.
-* Enterprise governance is the overall framework of rules, policies, standards, and procedures that direct, monitor, and control all activities accross an organisation.
+* Enterprise governance is the overall framework of rules, policies, standards, and procedures that direct, monitor, and control all activities across an organisation.
 * Information security governance is a subset of the above focused on protecting the organisations information assets.
+Top down activity.
+Ensures security program and initiatives align and support business objectives.
+Translates strategic objectives into actionable policies, controls and metrics. **To ensure that the information security strategy is in alignment with the strategic goals and objectives of the business.

+* Accountability is the obligation to answer for one's actions, decisions or results. it CANNOT be delegated, it rests with the person who originally assigned the task.
+* Responsibility is the duty or obligation to complete a task or achieve a specific goal.
+Can be delegated but the delegator still remains accountable for the outcome.
+*

 **Example:************
 If the business strategy is cloud-first, the security strategy prioritises cloud governance, shared responsibility models, and data classification.